Tenerife City Guide

 Quick facts

-• Tenerife is home to Mount Teide, Spain’s highest peak and the world’s third-tallest volcanic structure.
+• Home to Mount Teide, Spain's highest peak and a world-renowned volcanic landmark.

-• The island hosts the world’s second-largest Carnival celebration, second only to Rio de Janeiro.
+• The island hosts the world's second-largest Carnival celebration after Rio de Janeiro.

 🏛️